High efficiency Zero emissions Waste to Energy

 Our technical knowledge covers small scale turbines as well as internal combustion engines and auxiliary equipment (heat boilers, compressors, PLC based automation and controls).

 We have proprietary patented solutions (HTAP) for waste recovery for energy and chemical value-added products that is our strategic product for the current and future company development.

-We have packaging facility in Russia where we design and manufacture modular systems prepackaged for particular projects to minimize time and cost of onsite construction and commissioning.
+We have packaging facility in Kazakhstan where we design and manufacture modular systems prepackaged for particular projects to minimize time and cost of onsite construction and commissioning.

 We have in-house project design department that can produce drawings for site arrangement.

 We do onsite commissioning work by our own personnel, providing fixed price instead of hourly charges.